iprokit/service/README.md

 |--------------|-----------|----------|----------------|--------------|----------|
 | `production` | `3000`    | `6000`   | `5000`         | `224.0.0.1`  | `/logs`  |

-`Health`, `Report` and `Shutdown` endpoints are also created.
+`Health` and `Report` endpoints are also created.
 Let's take a look, Open up *postman* or any other http client and call the below endpoints.

 `Health` Endpoint:
 ```sh